 This curling and twisting can also be an outcome of adjusting the headphone.
 On everyday use, we might re-adjust a mistakenly-weared headphone, causing it to twist naturally.

-Furthermore, the wire-curling issue is more common to earbuds, especially when you keep them in the pocket.
-I’m sure everybody has at least once found earbuds mysteriously twist in unnatural ways inside a bag, tangling themselves so much that they almost create a blind knot.
+The wire-curling issue is more common to earbuds, especially when you keep them in the pocket.
+I’m sure everybody has at least once found earbuds mysteriously twisting in unnatural ways inside a bag, tangling themselves so much that they almost create a blind knot.

 The ideal course of action on outer-ear headphones is to set a perfect place for them to sit whenever you’re not using them.
 The setting needs to give you an organized sense of direction.
 For instance, if you buy a headphone stand, the gear will have an appropriate position to lay at while offering visual reference to its correct placement.